grnet/snf-image-creator/docs/overview.rst

 Image Format
 ============

-The extracted images are in diskdump format.
+The extracted images are in diskdump format, which is a raw dump of a disk device (or file).
 This is the recommended format for `snf-image <https://code.grnet.gr/projects/snf-image>`_, the Ganeti OS Definition used by `Synnefo <https://code.grnet.gr/projects/synnefo>`_.